The KKK: Development of an Exo-Toxic Memetype

 The impact of the KKK’s bigotry on America has been devastating.
 Throughout its history, the KKK has been responsible for numerous acts of violence, including lynchings, bombings, and assassinations.
 Its actions have instilled fear and perpetuated a climate of racial hatred, leading to the oppression, suffering, and loss of lives of countless individuals.

 The KKK’s ideology and actions have hindered progress toward racial equality and social justice in the United States.
-Their acts of terror have contributed to systemic racism, social divisions, and deep-seated prejudices that continue to affect American society.
+The terroristic actions of these exo-toxic memetypes have contributed to systemic racism, social divisions, and deep-seated prejudices that continue to affect American society.
 Efforts to combat racism and promote equality are ongoing, but the legacy of the KKK’s bigotry remains a painful reminder of the challenges that persist.